-Conservatory blinds perform several functions.
-On a practical level they provide privacy.
-While it is always a relaxing experience to sit in your conservatory and admire the garden.
-Sometimes you may choose to draw a set of blinds, especially after the light outside has faded, so that the space becomes another living room in an evening.
-Being a type of extension, which is almost completely glazed, you might choose to use blinds to provide shade from the glare of the sun during the height of summer.
+Conservatory blinds perform several functions in addition to helping keep your conservatory cool.
+On a practical level, they provide privacy.
+While it is always a relaxing experience to sit in your conservatory and admire the garden, sometimes you may choose to draw a set of blinds, especially after the light outside has faded – turning the conservatory space into another living room in an evening.
+Being a type of extension which is almost completely glazed, you might choose to use blinds to provide shade from the glare of the sun during the height of summer.

 Blinds for conservatories come in many types.
 There are three very popular styles which are:

-Vertical Blinds – consisting of vertical slats or louvres, these pieces of fabric are very stable and offer a very adaptive method of privacy.
+Vertical Binds consist of vertical slats or louvres, these pieces of fabric are very stable and offer a very adaptive method of privacy.
 The tops are clipped into a track so they can slide completely open or offer varying angles of closure to control light levels.
 Perfect hanging is achieved through weighting and by being joined together at the bottom while being operated by a chain and/or wand.

 Very often these are available as a standard fabric, backed with reflective material, or blackout blinds.
 Opting for a lighter shade will help to retain a light and bright feel for what is a very well naturally lit space.

 Conservatories and Windows Direct can design and build your perfect conservatory for your home.
 As well as orangeries and conservatories, we also offer a wide range of high-quality a-rated windows in Telford, Lichfield, Stafford and Cannock.

 For more information about a conservatory or double glazing quote in Cannock, Telford, Lichfield or Stafford, contact Conservatories and Windows today.

 Whether you’re looking for a full renovation or just a little bit of home improvement, our team is waiting to hear from you.